Enjoying the Museum of English Rural Life in Reading, England

 Land Girls

-I’m particularly taken by the exhibits related to the Land Girls—young women who worked on the farms during World War II.
+I’m particularly taken by the collection of objects and photographs related to the Land Girls—young women who worked on the farms during World War II.
 Here are photographs of several Land Girls and the uniform they wore.

 Photograph of five Land Girls, young women who worked the farms during WW II